galnnt/cse15l-lab-reports/lab5.md

 ![Image](images/jdb2.png)

 The bug is that the student incremented the wrong variable, which led to an infinite loop when the tests were ran.
-However, this bug can bu subtle sometimes, as if we change the test case to
+However, this bug can be subtle sometimes, as if we change the test case to
 ```
 public class ListTests {
   @Test